-The Samsung Galaxy S4 is a very popular phone, based on the queries I receive from users who are complaining that Outlook is creating a new folder called "Junk" and moving mail sent from their co-workers to the Junk folder.
+The Samsung Galaxy is a very popular line of phones, based on the queries I receive from users who are complaining that Outlook is creating a new folder called "Junk" or "Spambox" and moving mail sent from their co-workers to the Junk folder.
 The users don't have rules set and when the user moves the mail back to the Inbox, it gets moved back to the Junk folder.
 If they turn off the phone, the mail stays in the Inbox.
 (That is the first clue that it is not Outlook's fault.)

-Because the folder appears in Outlook after creating the account on the S4, the S4 is responsible for the folder, not Outlook.
+Because the folder appears in Outlook after creating the account on the Samsung phone, the phone is responsible for the folder, not Outlook.
 The S4 is not picking up the server's junk folder and is creating a junk of it's own.

 - Go into the E-Mail app (on the phone)

 - Press the Menu Key, select Settings, then General Settings

 - Select Spam addresses and remove any addresses that should not be in there, such as your corporate domain.

 - If the address is not on the Spam address list, also check Rules for filtering.

 For screenshots, see this article from AppRiver: Samsung Devices Move Valid Email to Junk Folder.